 After you’ve served your time for a felony conviction, returning to normal life is probably at the top of your mind.
-Although you may be able to pick back up where you left off before your conviction, not every aspect will be the same — for instance, you have lost the right to own a firearm.
+Although you may be able to pick back up where you left off before your conviction, not every aspect will be the same.
+For instance, you have lost the right to own a firearm.
 If you’re caught with a firearm in your possession, you face more time behind bars, steep fines, and other penalties.

 Are Convicted Felons Allowed To Own Guns in Florida?